jaymoulin/docker-jdownloader/README.md

 (This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
 In addition to maintenance and stability there are many desirable features yet to be added.)

+# Headline

-This image allows you to have JDownloader 2 daemon installed easily thanks to Docker.
+This image allows you to have JDownloader 2 easily installed and controlled via [MyJDownloader](https://my.jdownloader.org/), thanks to Docker.
+No cluncky and rusty VNC sessions here!

 Installation
 ---